zeroluck/docs/sources/articles/google-saml.md

 Google Apps will work as Service Provide ( SP ) and we need to "introduce" Gluu Server with Google Apps as Gluu Server can work as Identity Provider ( IDP ).

+NOTE: It's highly recommended to use Google staging apps setup before Google production migration.
+If you have any question or confusion, please feel free to let us know.

 We need to configure both parties ( Google Apps and Gluu Server ) as they can talk to each other.

 ## Configuring Google Apps with Google dashboard: